Douglas aster provides a long season of nectar for a wide variety of pollinators including butterflies, native bees and honey bees.

 Resilience Design is pleased to offer locally native plants, seed and meadowscaping services in the Portland Metro area.

 A meadow is a grassy landscape with a diverse mix of wildflowers.
 I think of it as being a mini-prairie, one that is tended somehow.
 The Meadowscaping Handbook says “A Meadow is a tract of land dominated by grass and other non-woody plants, either in its natural state or used for a purpose.
 Until recently, the term meadow was used to describe a grassy feature of the managed rural landscape such as a pasture or its urban relative, the lawn.
 In this guide we’ll use the descriptor urban meadow to describe managed groups of native prairie plants.”

 What is Meadowscaping?

-Meadowscaping is the practice of creating urban meadows with locally native plants with the intention of providing multiple benefits including pollinator and bird habitat, rainwater infiltration and other ecological functions – and greening and beautifying our neighborhoods.
+Meadowscaping is the practice of creating urban meadows with locally native plants with the intention of providing multiple benefits including pollinator and bird habitat, rainwater infiltration, sinking carbon and other ecological functions – and greening and beautifying our neighborhoods.

 ~~Meadow Goods and Services ~~

 Willamette Valley native wildflower meadow seed.
 This mix grows 18-24″ tall and has species that bloom in spring, summer and fall for continuous nectar flow.
 75% of the species are perennial (they come back every year), 25% are reseeding annual species, many of which will bloom the first year. $22/oz.
 (1 oz covers 400 sq. ft.)